Childhood Arc ~ I'm Quite Knowledgeable! ~

 (Oh, success… Wait, ahhh!
 Poison — poison got on my hand!! — Hmm??)

 She sniffed it.
-A sharp, cool scent, yet one that warmed the back of her nose.
+A sharp, cool scent that somehow warmed the back of her nose.
 This was—

 "… Alcohol, desu wa!?"